What is Attention Deficit Hyperactivity Disorder (ADHD)

 Diagnosing ADHD requires a thorough assessment and professional opinion is necessary for diagnosis.
 Dr. Korey specializes in assessment of children and adults with ADHD.
 If you suspect that you or your child may have attention deficit hyperactivity disorder, you can take this Child Screener test or the Adult screener test.
 Please note, this is not meant to serve as a diagnostic tool, but may indicate if there is enough concern to warrant a professional opinion.

 So you or your child has ADHD....
 What's the next step?

+Although ADHD is a chronic condition, the symptoms can be effectively managed and improved through a variety of techniques.
 Now that you have discovered that you or your child has ADHD, the nest step is to create an individualized treatment plan.
-Treatment options include psychotherapy and medication.
+Treatment options may include psychotherapy, coaching, and medication.
 Together with your psychologist you can discuss the different methods for counseling and behavior management at home.
 Some of the common treatment approaches include Cognitive Behavioral Therapy (CBT), Mindfulness training, parent training, behavioral training/rewards system at home, and diet and exercise.

 Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD) (www.chadd.org): CHADD is the nation's leading non-profit organization serving individuals with ADHD and their families.

 A great resource for those with ADHD as well as their families: https://www.additudemag.com/